snackCake/docs/Appendix/Environment-Setup/IntelliJ-Setup.md

 ![Select SDK](intellij-select-sdk.png)

 > Note: If you haven't set one, Intellij will ask you to add an SDK.
 You can also change the SDK via the **Project Structure** menu.
 You can easily do this by right-clicking on the project root folder and selecting **Open Module Settings**.
-Select the **Project** option on the left and select the 1.6 JDK option in the **Project SDK** dropdown.
+Select the **Project** option on the left and select the SDK you want in the **Project SDK** dropdown.

 ![Project JDK](intellij-project-jdk.png)